saqie1393/RVX-EXT/CONFIG.md

 cli-source = "inotia00/revanced-cli"
 # Where to fetch cli from ― default: "inotia00/revanced-cli"
 # Options like `patches-source`, `integrations-source`, and `cli-source` can also set per app
-rv-brand = "RV-X"
+rv-brand = "RVX"
-# Rebrand from 'RV-X' to something different ― default: "RV-X"
+# Rebrand from 'RVX' to something different ― default: "RVX"

 patches-version = "v2.111.4"
 # Use specific patches version ― default: latest release